-Using those dates, the next endpoints would be 1965 through 1984, which would be the birth years of the next generation, Generation X. These were the ‘Latchkey” children that grew up as children of single parents, had to fend for themselves at an early age, and therefore, became fiercely independent, concerned with how events and circumstances affected them personally.
+Using those dates, the next endpoints would be 1965 through 1984, which would be the birth years of the next generation, Generation X. These were the ‘Latchkey” kids who grew up as children of single parents, had to fend for themselves at an early age, and therefore, became fiercely independent, and overly concerned with how events and circumstances affected them personally.
 Because of these things, they became known as “The ME Generation,” and as they grew, new publications began to emerge to reflect their societal mindset – “Life” magazine gave way to “People,” which gave way to “Us,” which gave way to “Self.”
-This was the first generation to realize that their life may not be better than that of the previous generation since they weren’t attuned to the principal of sacrificing so the next generation could make their lifestyle a little better than theirs.
+This was the first generation to realize that their lifestyle may not be better than that of the previous generation since they weren’t attuned to the principal of sacrificing so the next generation could make their lifestyle a little better than theirs.

-The next generation, known as the Digitals (born 2005 to the present – also referred to as the iGeneration, Digital Natives or Generation Z, have never lived during a time when technology was all-pervasive.
+The next generation, known as the Digitals (born 2005 to the present – also referred to as the iGeneration, Digital Natives or Generation Z), have never lived during a time when technology was all-pervasive.
 Access to information is instant, and their media choices are abundant.
-They crave entertainment, and their brains – actually, their mental pathways – are being shaped in ways that no other generation’s brains have been formed.
+They crave entertainment, and their brains – actually, their mental pathways – are being shaped in ways that no other generation’s brains have ever been formed.

 Charting these groups, we see: